Holidays

 15. Creamed Corn

 Corn is one of the best Thanksgiving side dishes because there are so many different ways it can be served.
 If you are hosting a traditional Thanksgiving dinner, you can’t go wrong with creamed corn served warm.
-It will add a delicious texture to your turkey and other side items.
+It will add a delicious texture to your turkey and other Thanksgiving dinner sides.

 Easiest Thanksgiving Sides